Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 These weren’t malicious.
 They weren’t spammy on purpose.
 They were the digital equivalent of that high school friend who means well but still forwards you chain emails and uses Comic Sans unironically.
 Bless them, but I couldn’t let them tank my reputation.

-So I took a breath, opened up the code, and gently added the line every link dreads:
+So I took a breath, opened up the code, and gently added the line of code that every link dreads: rel=”nofollow”

 “It’s not you”, I whispered with each firm keystroke.
 “It’s my domain authority.”